MapinApp/MapinExpo/docs/prompts/db-schema.md

 CREATE TRIGGER places_audit
 AFTER INSERT OR UPDATE OR DELETE ON places
 FOR EACH ROW EXECUTE FUNCTION log_generic_changes();
--- Trigger to capture changes
-CREATE TRIGGER profile_changes_audit
-AFTER INSERT OR UPDATE OR DELETE ON profiles
-FOR EACH ROW EXECUTE FUNCTION log_generic_changes();
--- Trigger to capture comments
-CREATE TRIGGER comments_audit
-AFTER INSERT OR UPDATE OR DELETE ON comments
-FOR EACH ROW EXECUTE FUNCTION log_generic_changes();
 -- follows
 CREATE TRIGGER follows_audit
 AFTER INSERT OR UPDATE OR DELETE ON follows